At the end of the tutorial you will be able to:

 The categories Empirical study and Quantitative study are commonly used in psychology.
 Limit the search to find an 'empirical study.'

-limit to Peer Reviewed - peer reviewed
+filter by Peer Reviewed - click the peer reviewed check box

 How many results did you get?

-Limit for Independent Variables such as Age or Gender
+Filter for Independent Variables such as Age or Gender

-Clear all limits again!
+Clear all filters again!

-limit to the Age Group - school age
+Filter for the Age Group - school age

 How many results did you find for learning AND gaming OR computer games when you limited by peer reviewed articles covering school age children?